dwalkup/Seattle_Terry_Stops/README.md

 5) `trees.ipynb`: This notebook implements a decision tree in a scorecard for the physical arrest target.
 The achieved accuracy is 91 %.
 Better than a scorecard based on logistic regression alone, but still well below a naive implementation by predicting no arrest which will achieve an accuracy of around 97 %.

 6) `umap_model.ipynb`: this notebook uses UMAP to draw a 2D version of the data.
-It clearly shows that the clusters for the binary target overlap.
+It visualizes overlap of the zero and one target clusters.
 This explains why it is hard to build a good model.
-It also implements a threshold for the scorecard model.
+The notebook also implements a threshold for the scorecard model.
 By using a higher threshold we are able to achieve slightly under 84 % better than the naive prediction baseline.

 The data files are in the sub-directory `data`.